 - Top-up hours are valid only within the existing life of the pass.
 They do not extend the expiry date of the pass.

 - FlexiPass owners can sell their unused pass hours on to other customers.

 - You cannot transfer the unused balance from one pass to another.
 However, you are welcome to use two passes at the same time.

 - Agents cannot re-sell passes or participate in the sale or transfer of passes between customers.
 Where evidence of agent involvement in a pass transfer is found, the pass and all associated travel will be cancelled.

 - You are welcome to advertise your pass for sale anywhere you like, and set whatever price you like.
 Many pass owners choose to post on our Facebook page.

 - Once you have sold your pass, please contact us by phone or email so we can transfer the pass to the new owner.
 We’ll need you to confirm the new owner’s name, email address and a contact phone number.

-- InterCity Group products and services are sold subject to the Carriage of Goods Act 1979 and:
+- InterCity Group products and services are sold subject to the Contract and Commercial Law Act 2017, Part 5, Subpart 1, and:

 - and any other terms and conditions published by the actual carrier or printed on the ticket;